kylehendricks/esp32-salt-level-sensor/README.md

 The level is published to an MQTT broker configured in the menuconfig.

+To get accurate measurements of the echo signal from the HC-SR04, the ESP32's [RMT](https://esp-idf.readthedocs.io/en/latest/api-reference/peripherals/rmt.html) peripheral is used.

 ## Building

 1. Run `make menuconfig` to configure Wifi and MQTT.